 “Lastly, but by no means least, we’ll be thinking about the social housing white paper and, in particular, the increased focus on listening to our tenants.
 With this in mind, we’ve decided to rethink the model of having lots of different roles out in the field, such as housing officers and housing assistants, and we are now thinking about reducing their patches.
 This will mean that the remit of staff will need to be a bit more generic, but working with a smaller cohort of tenants will mean our colleagues have more time to devote and listen to each resident.
 This is a big change for our staff, and at the moment not all are convinced, but this is not about change for change’s sake; it’s about being progressive and not resting on our laurels!
 It’s about finding new ways to get better!”

 Take resident experience to new heights

-We know that providing the best service for your residents is at the heart of what you do.
-We are working with social landlords across the UK to empower their customer service teams.
+We work with social landlords across the UK to empower their customer service teams and tenants.
 Find out how we can help reduce the burden on your contact centre and help you reach the residents that need it the most.

 Book a FREE demo todayto see our council solution in action.